AUTManLab/HumanoidBodyDetection/README.md

-Humanoid Robot Detection using Deep Learning: A Speed-Accuracy Trade-off
+Humanoid Robot Detection Using Deep Learning: A Speed-Accuracy Trade-off
 ===================

 This repository contains: